-Awards Judging: Thursday, July 11, 1:30 p.m., following clothing judging.
+Awards Judging: Thursday, July 10, 1:30 p.m., following clothing judging.
+Fashion Revue (At 4-H show): Tuesday, July 22, 4 p.m.

-- Open to all 4-H members enrolled in a STEAM Clothing project, Shopping in Style and/or knitting.
+- 1. Open to all 4-H members enrolled in a STEAM Clothing project, Shopping in Style and/or knitting.
 (NOTE: Knitted exhibits fall under Visual Arts, however knitted garments may still be considered for Fashion Revue.)
 Models will be judged on the following criteria: Selection of Garment (20 pts.); Fit (25 pts.); Personal Grooming (25 pts.); and Stage Presence (30 pts.). - 2.
 To be eligible for Modeling awards and premiums, exhibitors must enter the Modeling class in their show entry.
-It is listed under the "Fashion Revue" Division in FairEntry. - 3.
+It is listed under the "Fashion Revue" Division in Fair Entry. - 3.
 Members may choose not to participate in the Modeling competition. - 4.
 Garments made for someone else (not member) are not eligible for Modeling class and premium.